MartinImoberdorf/MartinImoberdorf/README.md

 🟨 ⚡ I’m very interested in everything related to Python and the popular libraries that come with it.

+🟨 Nowadays, I'm really into the world of cybersecurity, particularly in penetration testing (pentesting). 👩‍💻

-🟨 I’m interested in web development.
+🟨 I’m interested in Backend Development (FastAPI, Django, NodeJS, Express).

 🟨 In my free time, I use Unity and C# to develop video games. 🎮

-🟨 Nowadays, I'm starting to increase my involvement in the world of cybersecurity. 👩‍💻

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------